prisma/prisma/docs/data-modeling.md

 Field names are typically spelled in [camelCase](http://wiki.c2.com/?CamelCase) starting with a lowercase letter.

-Technically, a model can be named anything that adheres to this regular expression:
+Technically, a field can be named anything that adheres to this regular expression:

 ```
 [A-Za-z_][A-Za-z0-9_]*